cardo-org/Rembus.jl/docs/src/api.md

 Reactiveness is a property of a component and is applied to all subscribed topics.

-By default a component starts with reactive mode enabled.
+The [`forever`](#forever) function starts the loop that listen for published messages and by default the reactive mode is enabled.

 ## unreactive